exasol/generic-virtual-schema/doc/user_guide/generic_user_guide.md

 # Generic SQL Dialect User Guide

-The dialect only works with sources that offer a JDBC driver Please, only use Generic Virtual Schema if a source you want to connect to is not on [the list of the supported dialects](https://docs.exasol.com/database_concepts/virtual_schema/supported_data_sources.htm).
+The dialect only works with sources that offer a JDBC driver.

+Please, only use Generic Virtual Schema if a source you want to connect to is not on [the list of the supported dialects](https://docs.exasol.com/database_concepts/virtual_schema/supported_data_sources.htm).

 ## Registering the JDBC Driver in EXAOperation